venomskull/venomskull/README.md

 ### Hi there, I'm Deepan 👋

 - 🔭 I’m currently working on React Projects
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently hunger to learn React JS.
+Hence learning everything related to React JS
-- 🤔 Contribute more to Open Source projects
 - ⚡ Fun fact: I love to know about new things (anything)
 - 📫 How to reach me: dirosh@yahoo.com